 Winterizing your domicile could mean a truce.
 But some places (like trailers!) are not likely to be toasty warm no matter how much caulk you apply and how much heating oil you burn.

-2. Layer up, Part 2.
-Put on a T-shirt (or long underwear shirt) topped by a blouse/shirt; if it’s really cold, add a sweater, sweatshirt or fleece layer.
-Choose wool socks over cotton ones – and like long underwear, wool socks have greatly improved in terms of style and comfort.
+You could also put on a T-shirt (or long underwear shirt) topped by a blouse/shirt.
+If it’s really cold, add a sweater, sweatshirt or fleece layer.
+Choose wool socks over cotton ones.
+Like long underwear, wool socks have greatly improved in terms of style and comfort.

 Oh, and tuck in that shirt.
 You’ll be amazed at what a difference it makes.
 (Hint: You’re tucking in body heat.)

-3. Go where the warmth is.
-Take up residence in the better-insulated room vs. sitting in the drafty parlor.
-Shut the door, if there is one; two or three people in a closed-up room will contribute body heat.
+Take up residence in the better-insulated room instead of sitting in the drafty parlor.
+Shut the door, if there is one — two or three people in a closed-up room will contribute body heat.
 You also get the figurative warmth of togetherness.

 Be extremely cautious, however.
-According to the National Fire Protection Association, space heaters were responsible for one-third of home heating fires and 80 percent of home heating fire deaths.
+According to the National Fire Protection Association, space heaters are responsible for one-third of heating-related fires and 80 percent of deaths in heating-related fires.
 Check out the NFPA’s list of safety tips.

-8. Sip hot drinks.
-Tea, coffee, cocoa or just hot water with a slice of lemon warms your insides, and holding the hot mug or cup is soothing to chilly fingers.
+Tea, coffee, cocoa or even hot water with a slice of lemon will warm your insides.
+Holding the hot mug or cup is soothing to chilly fingers.
 The heat stays with you for a good long time.
-(Remember that cocoa has a lot of calories, and too much coffee might keep you awake, so be judicious about refills.)